 One of our favorite Oldham County places to visit is Yew Dell Botanical Gardens.
-Their Winter Hours started on Tuesday, December 15th.
+Their Winter Hours started on December 14th.
 This means admission is free!
+Of course, donations are always appreciated though.

 This post was written in the summer, so some of the things to do might either look a little different in the winter or might not be available at all.
 But, still read on to see what you can do when you visit for free and when everything is in bloom and open.